 FYI: If you want to attach the camera to your wall, simply unscrew it from the stand and use the included screws, anchors, and instructions to mount it.
 This is super helpful for folks with limited counter or shelf space.

-In the Ring app, we had some serious control at our fingertips.
-Under motion settings, we could adjust the type of motion we wanted to be alerted to, as well as what time of day to receive the alerts.
-And, if we wanted the camera’s motion sensor to avoid certain areas, we could enable that, too, by adjusting “Motion Zones.”
+With Ring, we can always count on precise, detailed motion alerts.
+Further, under motion settings, we could adjust the type of motion we wanted to be alerted to, as well as what time of day to receive the alerts.
+And, if we wanted the camera’s motion sensor to avoid certain areas, we could enable that, too, by adjusting “motion zones.”

 Note: When Motion Snooze is on, you can still go back and view video from activity the camera picked up overnight.
 You just have to go into the app and look at the camera’s video history to see it.